gmazzo/okhttp-client-mock/README.md

 You can use the following helper classes to provide mock responses from resources:
 - `ClasspathResources.resource` to load content from classpath
 - `AndroidResources.asset` to load content from an Android's asset
-- `AndroidResources.raw` to load content from an Android's raw resource
+- `AndroidResources.rawRes` to load content from an Android's raw resource
-- `RoboResources.asset` and `RoboResources.raw` if you are running *Roboelectric* tests
+- `RoboResources.asset` and `RoboResources.rawRes` if you are running *Roboelectric* tests